jniemann66/sndspec/README.md

 for Windows, the relevant dlls are placed in subdirectories of the project directory

-For this project, I haven't bothered to do a MSVC build, preferring to just use mingw-w64.
+Also for Windows, I haven't bothered to do a MSVC build, preferring to just use [mingw-w64](http://mingw-w64.org).
 If anyone really wants an MSVC version then let me know, or better yet -  just add the relevant cmake code :-)

 #### known compiling problems
 if you get an error like this (from the linker) on Linux: